Program Goal

 Program Participants Receive:

-Discovery/Exploration – Involves working with the individual to determine and create a vocational profile identifying strengths, support needs, preferences and parameters that may impact employment.
-Funded by Vocational Rehabilitation (VR) and the Department of Mental Health (DMH) – this is typically an 8 week process.
+Discovery & Exploration – Involves working with the individual to determine and create a vocational profile identifying strengths, support needs, preferences and parameters that may impact employment.
+Funded by Vocational Rehabilitation (VR) and the Department of Mental Health (DMH) – this is typically a 6-8 week process.

 Job Preparation – Involves assisting the individual in preparing for the world of work.
 This may involve on-site services that include social skills, resume development, interview skills, etc. or off-site through supported community volunteerism.
 These services are funded by the Department of Mental Health (DMH).

 Job Development – Using the information obtained during the discovery/exploration or job preparation process, employment staff begins the job search.
-This involves contacting specific employers, creating resumes, completing applications, assisting with interviews, job negotiation, etc. These services are primarily funded by Vocational Rehabilitation (VR).
+This involves contacting specific employers, creating resumes, completing applications, assisting with interviews, job negotiation, etc. These services are primarily funded by Vocational Rehabilitation (VR) or the Department of Mental Health (DMH).

 Job Coaching – Once a job is secured, employment staff will assist the individual with the arrangement of transportation services, job site modifications and assistive technology, and any new hire paperwork that is required, as needed.
 Employment staff then may work alongside the individual to provide systematic training on the job and related skills ensuring that the job requirements are being met during training.
 This includes the coordination and facilitation of communication between the newly employed person and their co-workers and supervisors.
 As the person gains independence within their new job, employment staff implements a plan to fade the amount of support provided.
-These services are funded by Vocational Rehabilitation (VR).
+These services are funded by Vocational Rehabilitation (VR) or the Department of Mental Health (DMH).

 Follow Along or Job Retention – The purpose of job retention services is to assist persons served in maintaining (retaining) employment.
 Job retention services include a minimum of twice-monthly contact with either the employer and/or the persons served.
 Services fluctuate based upon the supports needed.
 The focus is on job satisfaction, job skill performance, appropriateness of assistive devices or job site modifications, continued career development and continued development of needed supports.
-These services are funded by the Productive Living Board (PLB) for St. Louis County Residents and the Developmental Disabilities Resource Board (DDR) for St. Louis City residents.
+These services are funded by the Productive Living Board (PLB) for St. Louis County residents, Developmental Disabilities Resources (DDR) for St. Louis City residents, Developmental Disabilities Resource Board (DDRB) for St. Charles County residents, or Developmental Disabilities Advocacy (DDA) for Jefferson County residents.

 Summer Work Experience Program (SWEP)